-But on the other hand, Jack seemed so alluring in her mind.
-Jack whom she had not actually seen face to face in over 15 years.
+But on the other hand, Jack seemed so alluring in her mind even though she had not actually seen him face to face in over 15 years.
 But the memories ... oh, those memories.
 They were so arousing and made her feel so wanted.
 And his interest in her on Facebook was very appealing.
 So sincere and respectful of her marriage.
-But behind his interest she sensed that his marriage might not be the rock of Gibraltar.
+But behind his interest, she sensed that his marriage might not be the rock of Gibraltar.
 Maybe he was bored also!
 Mmmmm ... something else for Natalie to fantasize about.
-Why Can't I Find A Relationship?

 Natalie, one of my characters in my new book, Next Year in Jerusalem!
 Romance, Mystery & Spiritual Awakenings, is trying to handle a very common issue that women face in marriage.
-She has become bored, but knows she is married to a great guy.
-Her mind is wandering and she is at risk!
+She has become bored, but knows she's married to a great guy.
+Her mind is wandering and she's at risk!

-What is this boredom all about?
+What's this boredom all about?
 I've heard hundreds of tales of woe around boredom in my practice as a psychologist.
 I can sum it up by saying that most of the time the boredom stems from a core problem.
 That problem is disappointment that the spouse doesn't understand his wife better.
 Or more simply, that it has turned out that he is not very good at mind reading!
-5 Ways To Be Happy About Your Love Life Right Now!

 For example, I discovered that my client was disappointed because her husband wasn't sensitive to her feelings.
 However, upon further questioning, my client admitted that she didn't make clear to her husband that her feelings were hurt or that she needed extra hugs and attention.
 She assumed he would just pick up on it.
 After all, he had said how much he loved her!